 3. Your marriage counselor should be unbiased and neutral

 What to look for in a marriage counselor?

-A professional marriage counselor should never take sides and should always remain a neutral party in the process of counseling; even if the marriage counselor knows one or both of the partners.
+A professional marriage counselor should never take sides and should always remain a neutral party in the counseling process, even if the marriage counselor knows one or both of the partners.

-When choosing a marriage counselor it is important that both you and your spouse agree to the marriage counselor of choice and any previous acquaintances should be disclosed and discussed before pursuing that particular counselor.
+When choosing a marriage counselor, you and your spouse must agree to the marriage counselor of choice.
+Any previous acquaintances should be disclosed and discussed before pursuing that particular counselor.

 4. A marriage counselor with similar belief systems

-When contemplating ‘how to choose a marriage counselor‘ think of someone with similar beliefs as you.
-A marriage counselor should neither convey nor force onto a couple his or her own belief systems during counseling.
+When contemplating ‘how to choose a marriage counselor,’ think of someone with similar beliefs as you.
+A marriage counselor should neither convey nor force onto a couple their own belief systems during counseling.

-However, when choosing a marriage counselor a couple might feel more comfortable dealing with a counselor who shares in their belief systems.
+However, when choosing a marriage counselor, a couple might feel more comfortable dealing with a counselor who shares their belief systems.
 This will often be the case for Christians or couples of specific religious preferences.

 For example, a couple who believes that divorce is against the will of God will be better suited to choose a counselor who shares the same viewpoint.
-Otherwise, the couple might think, whether apparent or otherwise, that the counselor does not share in their mutual objective in counseling.
+Otherwise, the couple might think that the counselor does not share their mutual objective in counseling.